whowechina/iidx_pico/README.md

 ### Step 1 - Buy
 * Main PCB
   Just go [JLC](https://jlcpcb.com/) or some other PCB vendor you like and make the order.
 Make sure the board thickness is **1.2mm**, it's very important!
-* Acrylic disc for IIDX Pico and IIDX Jumbo
+* Acrylic disc for IIDX Pico and IIDX Jumbo.
   Find a vendor to cut a 3mm thick black acrylic using corresponding DXF file.
   You can 3D print a turntable disc, but it is prone to heat deformation.